 The place is better known by its popular name “Bellu Cemetery” (rather than the official “Serban Voda Cemetery”).
 This is because this cemetery is situated on a land a plot of land donated by Baron Barbu Bellu in 1858.

 Many artists and important politicians are buried here.
-Great funeral monuments and beautiful sculptures with quite a lot of stories.
-Part of it is like a museum.
+Of course , this means that great funeral monuments and beautiful sculptures with quite a lot of stories are scattered all over the alleys.

 In conclusion, if you have the time, then we believe you should visit it. ( Do this preferably on a weekday when you’re not rushed because on weekends there are lots of ceremonies in all Romanian cemeteries and they can become anything but quiet places).